eCDN Automatic Certificates

 • Automated certificates are only available for proxy zones.

-• You can request up to fifty automated certificates per zone.
+• You can request up to five hundred automated certificates per zone.

 • Automated certificates are only available from Let's Encrypt and Google certificate authorities.
 To use a different certificate authority or a certificate with extended validation, use custom certificates.